thedarkwriter/courseware-lms-content/courses/puppet/smoke_test.md

 ### slide 4 - Review of Concepts

-Before talking more about testing modules, here's a quick review of some Puppet concepts ...
+Before talking more about testing modules, let's do a quick review of some Puppet concepts ...
 Puppet resources are building blocks.
 Each resource represents a single configuration item on the managed system, such as a package, a service, or a file.
 A class is a named block of code that includes and defines the state of a group of resources.
 Manifests are the files that include your Puppet code; they end in a .pp extension.
-A Puppet module contains all of the code and data required to manage a single aspect of your machines.
+And a Puppet module contains all of the code and data required to manage a single aspect of your machines.
 For example, you could have a module to configure and manage the IIS webserver, and a module to configure and manage a MySQL server or client.

 ### slide 5 - Define vs. declare